Heuristic Methods are Good Teachers to Distill MLPs for Graph Link Prediction: Key Observations and Theoretical Analysis

 \subsection{Better Models $\ne$ Better Teachers}

-Unlike node and graph classification tasks, state-of-the-art GNN4LP models for link prediction fall outside the scope of conventional message-passing neural networks (MPNNs).
-Since GNN4LP models usually outperform standard GNNs, one might intuitively expect GNN4LP-distilled MLPs to also surpass GNN-distilled MLPs.
-However, our findings contradict this assumption.
-As shown in Figure \ref{fig:sage_gat_ncn}, while NCN~\citep{ncnc} significantly outperforms SAGE~\citep{hamilton2017inductive} and GAT~\citep{velivckovic2017graph}, NCN-distilled MLPs exhibit suboptimal performance in three out of five datasets.
-This suggests that simply replacing GNNs with more powerful GNN4LP models does not necessarily enhance student's performance.
+Unlike node and graph classification tasks, state-of-the-art GNN4LP models for link prediction fall outside the scope of standard message-passing neural networks (MPNNs).
+While they generally outperform standard GNNs, our results surprisingly show that this advantage does not translate into better MLP students.
+As shown in Figure \ref{fig:sage_gat_ncn}, while NCN~\citep{ncnc} substantially outperforms SAGE~\citep{hamilton2017inductive} and GAT~\citep{velivckovic2017graph}, NCN-distilled MLPs exhibit suboptimal performance in three out of five datasets.

-Notably, prior studies have also observed that stronger teacher models do not always produce better students during knowledge distillation~\citep{wu2024teach,jafari2021annealing,zhu2021student,qiu2022better}.
-They attribute it to the mismatch in capacity between teacher and student models.
-In our context, GNN4LP models leverage both node features and complex structural information, achieving strictly better capacity and expressiveness than standard GNN models~\citep{zhang2021labeling}.
-In contrast, MLPs rely solely on node features and can only learn the structure information correlated with node features.
-Consequently, MLPs cannot fully inherit the effectiveness of GNN4LP models, leading to confusion and suboptimal performance due to guidance they are unable to interpret effectively.